Mattylam/Logic_Symbolic_Solvers_Experiment/README.md

 Data and Code for **A Closer Look at Logical Reasoning with LLMs: The Choice of Tool Matters**

-Authors: Matthew Lam, Ehsan Shareghi
+Authors: Matthew Lam, Ramya Thatikonda, Ehsan Shareghi

-Monash University, Submission to CONNL2024
+Monash University

 ## Introduction